mrizaln/madbfs/README.md

 This project aims to create a well-built filesystem abstraction over `adb` using `libfuse` that is fast, safe, and reliable while also have have well structured code according to modern C++ (20 and above) practices.

-## Why?
+## Motivation

-I want to manage my Android phone storage from my computer without using the terrible MTP.
+I want to manage my Android phone storage from my computer without using MTP (it's awful).

 This project is inspired by the [`adbfs-rootless`](https://github.com/spion/adbfs-rootless) project by Spion, available on GitHub.
 While `adbfs-rootless` works as intended, I encoutered frequent crashes that affected its reliability.
 I initially considered contributing fixes directly into the codebase, but found it somewhat dated with practices that don't align well with modern practices.
 Consequently, I decided to rebuild the project from the ground up to create a more stable and modern solution.